 In the last days of ECW arguably one rivalry kept the show extremely exciting.
 Rob Van Dam has been WWE Champion, multiple-time Intercontinental Champion, ECW Champion (WWE Era), and multiple-time Tag Team Champion and 2020 WWE Hall of Fame Inductee.
 Jerry Lynn in his own right was ECW Champion, ROH World Champion, WWE Light Heavyweight Champion, and TNA X Division champion.
 RVD’s almost 2-year reign as ECW Television Champion sparked a rivalry that extremists talk about for years.
 RVD vs Jerry Lynn was a technical, high-flying, and hardcore masterpiece.
+This is the history of RVD vs Jerry Lynn.

 Rob Van Dam: The Whole F’n Show